UMD-CS-STICs/389Aspring18/README.md

 The final project will be an oppurtunity to apply the course material into a deep learning application that you will build from the ground up to accomplish a task of your choosing.
 Some example tasks could be facial recognition, predicting stock prices, disease classification, etc. Students will also be required to submit a writeup and/or 2-5 minute video highlighting how their application works.
 More information on the final project will be available as the course progresses.

 ## Outside-of-class communication with course staff
 We will interact with students outside of class in primarily two ways: in-person during office hours and piazza.
 Email should only be used for emergencies and not class related questions (e.g., projects).
 You can enroll in the Piazza discussion through [here](https://piazza.com/class/jctw49q99ct1vz?cid=4#).
 Please try to use Piazza as the main method of communication regarding content and class questions.
-For personal discussions, please email Sujith Vishwajith first and they will escalate it to Dr. Boyd-Graber if necessary.
+For personal discussions, please email Sujith Vishwajith first and he will escalate it to Dr. Boyd-Graber if necessary.

-#### Course Facilitator:
+##### Course Facilitator:

 Sujith Vishwajith - <svishwaj@terpmail.umd.edu>

-#### Instructor:
+##### Advisor:

 Dr. Jordan Boyd-Graber - <jbg@umiacs.umd.edu>

 ## Excused Absence and Academic Accommodations
 See the section titled "Attendance, Absences, or Missed Assignments" available at <a href="http://www.ugst.umd.edu/courserelatedpolicies.html">Course Related Policies</a>.